justinsowhat/pymetamap/README.rst

 Example Usage
 -------------
 To use the package, you must have installed a MetaMap instance on your local environment.
-For instructions, please go to <https://metamap.nlm.nih.gov/>.
+For instructions, please go to `MetaMap <https://metamap.nlm.nih.gov/>`_.
 When using this wrapper, please start the SKR/Medpost Part-of-Speech Tagger Server:
 ::
     >>> <public_mm_dir>/bin/skrmedpostctl start